AlmarHulsegge/GaCDproject/CodeBook.md

-<b> Codebook for Getting and Cleaning Data, week 4, course project
+<b> Codebook for Getting and Cleaning Data, week 4, course project</b>

 This code book describes the the experiment, data, the variables and transformations or work that I performed to clean up the data.